 - SpiraPlan is expensive, and we feel there are alternatives that are just as good at half the price.

 When we discuss the best Agile tools, one feature we rank high in terms of importance is simplicity.
-By nature of design, Agile methodology can be complex, so you need a tool that helps simplify the process.
+By nature of design, Agile methodology can be complex, so you need a tool that helps simplify the process (or check out our best project management software roundup for a tool that does more than just Agile).

 Keeping that in mind, if you’re new to Agile project management software, we recommend checking out our Jira review, as it’s great for users of all experience levels.
 However, if you’re an experienced user and are part of a software development team looking for a fresh tool, keep reading, as SpiraPlan certainly offers value.